+17

+18

+19

+20 21

+22

+23

+24

+25

+28

+29 30

+31

-(1) The restrictions on earnings withholding contained in Section 723.50 do not apply to a withholding order for support.
+37 38 (1) The restrictions on earnings withholding contained in Section 723.050 do not apply to a withholding order for support.

-(2) An employer shall continue to withhold pursuant to a withholding order for support until it expires by its terms or the court orders its termination.
+(2) An employer shall continue to withhold pursuant to a withholding order for support until it expires by its

-(3) An employer who receives a withholding order for support shall withhold and pay over earnings of the employee pursuant to such order even though he is already required to comply with another earnings withholding order.

-(4) An employer shall withhold earnings of an employee pursuant to both a withholding order for support and another earnings withholding order simultaneously, but the amount to be withheld under the other order shall be based on the earnings of the employee remaining after the amount withheld pursuant to the withholding order for support has first been deducted.

-Comment.
-Section 723.30 provides special rules for an earnings withholding order to enforce a court order for the support of any person, including a former spouse of the judgment debtor.
-An earnings withholding order for support is given a different effect than other withholding orders: It is effective until terminated by the issuing court (it may, of course, be modified); it is unrestricted in amount; even when in effect, it does not necessarily preclude withholding on either a prior or subsequent order. -75-
+terms or the court orders its termination.

-The amount specified in the earnings withholding order for support is always withheld first from the support obligor's earnings and paid over to the person specified in that order.
-However, a prior order remains in effect, and a judgment creditor may still obtain an earnings withholding order even where there is already in effect a prior earnings withholding order for support.
-Thus, where there are two orders in effect--one for support and one for another obligation--the amount withheld for support is deducted from the employee's earnings first.
-The amount to be withheld pursuant to the other order is then computed based on the earnings remaining after this deduction.
-See Section 723.50 and the Comment thereto.
+(3) An employer who receives a withholding order for support shall withhold and pay over earnings of the employee pursuant to such order even though he is already required to comply with another earnings withholding order. - (4) An employer shall withhold earnings of an employee pursuant to both a withholding order for support and another earnings withholding order simultaneously.
+The amount to be withheld under the withholding order for support shall be deducted first from the earnings of the employee; the amount to be withheld pursuant to the other withholding order shall then be computed, based on the earnings remaining after this deduction. - 39 723.031. (a) As used in this section: - 40 (1) "State" means the State of California and includes any officer, department, board, or agency thereof.

-Paragraph (1) of subdivision (b) is consistent with prior law.
-Under prior law, the exemption for 50 percent of a person's earnings did not apply to a judgment based on a support obligation.
-E.g., Bruton v.
-Tearle, 7 Cal.2d 48, 57, (1936)(dictum); Rankins v.
-Rankins, 52 Cal.
-App.2d 231, 59 P.2d 953, 126 P.2d 125 (1942).
-Also, under prior law the court had the power to make an equitable division of the debtor's earnings between, for example, his first wife and children and himself and his second family.
-See Rankins v.
-Rankins, supra.
-Paragraph (1) makes the exemption provided by Section 723.50 not applicable and the exemption provided by Section 723.51 applicable to an earnings withholding order for support, thus continuing the substance of the prior case law.
-A determination that the exemption provided by Section 723.51 applies has no effect on the support order upon which the earnings withholding order is based; only the court that made the original order for support may modify that order.
-See Civil Code Section 4801.
-See also Thomas v.
-Thomas, 14 Cal.2d 355, 94 P.2d 810 (1939).
-Accordingly, the obligation imposed by the original support order will continue and amounts required to be paid under that order will accumulate until such amounts are paid or the order is modified.

-§ 723.31.
-Orders for state taxes

-723.31. (a) As used in this section:

-(1) "State" means the State of California and includes any officer, department, board, or agency thereof.

-(2) "State tax liability" means a liability, including any penalties and accrued interest and costs, for which the state would be authorized to issue (i) a warrant pursuant to Section 1785 of the Unemployment Insurance Code, or Section 6776, 7881, 9001, 10111, 16071, 18906, 26191, 30341, or 32365 of the Revenue and Taxation Code or (ii) a notice or order to withhold pursuant to Section 1755 of the Unemployment Insurance Code, or Section 6702, 7851, 8952, 10051, 11451, 16101, 18807, 26132, 30311, or 32381 of the Revenue and Taxation Code.
+- (2) "State tax liability" means a liability, including any 3 penalties and accrued interest and costs, for which the 4 state would be authorized to issue (i) a warrant pursuant to Section 1785 of the Unemployment Insurance Code, or Section 6776, 7881, 9001, 10111, 16071, 18906, 26191, 30341, or 32365 of the Revenue and Taxation Code or (ii) a notice or order to withhold pursuant to Section 1755 of the Unemployment Insurance Code, or Section 6702, 10 7851, 8952, 10051, 11451, 16101, 18807, 26132, 30311, or 11 32381 of the Revenue and Taxation Code.

-(b).
-A "withholding order for taxes" is one issued pursuant to this section and shall be denoted as such on its face.
+- (b) A "withholding order for taxes" is one issued 13 pursuant to this section and shall be denoted as such on

-(c) A withholding order for taxes may be issued whether or not the state tax liability has been reduced to judgment.
+(c) A withholding order for taxes may be issued 16 whether or not the state tax liability has been reduced to judgment.

+17

+18

+25

+26

+29 30

+31

+32

-(d) A withholding order for taxes may only be issued where the existence of the state tax liability either appears on the face of the taxpayer's return or has been determined in either an administrative or judicial proceeding in which the taxpayer had notice and an opportunity to be heard.
-No review of the taxpayer's tax liability shall be permitted in proceedings under this section.
+- (d) A withholding order for taxes may only be issued 19 where the existence of the state tax liability either appears on the face of the taxpayer's return or has been 21 determined in either an administrative or judicial proceeding in which the taxpayer had notice and an opportunity to be heard.
+No review of the taxpayer's tax 24 liability shall be permitted in proceedings under this section.

-(e) Except as otherwise provided in this section, the provisions of this chapter shall apply to a withholding order for taxes and shall govern the procedures and proceedings concerning such order.
+- (e) Except as otherwise provided in this section, the provisions of this chapter shall apply to a withholding order for taxes and shall govern the procedures and proceedings concerning such order.

-(f) Notwithstanding any other provision of this chapter:
+(f) The following special provisions apply to a withholding order for taxes:

+(1) The state may itself issue a withholding order for taxes to collect a state tax liability.
+The amount required to be withheld pursuant to an order issued under this 35 paragraph shall be specified in the order and shall be not 36 more than 50 percent of the taxpayer's nonexempt 37 (earnings as that term is defined in subdivision (a) of 38 Section 723.050.
+At the time of issuance, the state shall 39 serve upon the taxpayer (i) a copy of the order and (ii) 40 a notice informing the taxpayer of the effect of the order

+two times the maximum amount that is permitted to be withheld under

+30330 74

+27

+28

+36

+37

+40

+1 and his right to review and modification of such order.